simon-ruske-personal/unifac/README.md

 ```

 #### Executing
-At the moment, the implementation expects, Q.txt, R.txt, UFC_Data2.txt, UFC_Data_main.txt, v.txt and x.txt to be set in the current directory.
+At the moment, the implementation expects, Q.txt, R.txt, UFC_Data2.txt, UFC_Data_main.txt, v.txt and x.txt to be present in the current directory.

 After the source has been compiled run
 ```